n1203/subscription-ton-contract/sources/output/sample_SubscriptionContract.md

 5370: Balance is not enough
 14782: Payment amount is not enough
 16053: Only owner can call
+18315: No active subscription
+24905: Invalid fee rate
+38981: Subscription already expired
 50036: Price must be greater than 0
+62817: Contract balance not enough for refund

 # Trait Inheritance Diagram